-The largest supplier accounted for 19% of the Company's purchases.
-The five largest suppliers accounted for 65% of the Company's purchases for the year ended December 31, 2021.
+During the year, the largest supplier accounted for 26% of the Company's purchases and the five largest suppliers accounted for 53% of the Company's purchases for the year ended December 31, 2022.

-To the knowledge of the Directors, none of the Directors, their close associates, or any shareholders (which, to the knowledge of the Directors, own more than 5% of the number of issued shares of the Company) had a beneficial interest in the Company's five largest suppliers.
+None of the Directors, or any of their close associates, or any shareholders (which, to the knowledge of the Directors, own more than 5% of the number of issued shares of the Company) had a beneficial interest in the Group's five largest suppliers.